KashifKhaan/Trash-Tech-Website/README.md

 ## Used By

-*This project is used by University Of Swabi Deptt Of Computer Science*
+*This project is used by the University Of Swabi Deptt Of Computer Science*

 ## Credit
 *The whole credit of this project goes to __Dr.
 Nasir Iqbal (Financial Management  - Instructor)__  and our team Members*